Plugin Based Application Using C# MEF

 Bad

 We can no longer control or modify the metadata.
 Since the attribute needs constant values, every implementation of IFooMessageBox provides the same metadata and for the framework, they are all the same.
-So we got this problem.
+So we have this problem.

-Figure 4 Inherit Service Export Attributes 2
+Figure 4.
+Inherit Service Export Attributes 2

 You can see that since we are using the InheritedServiceExportAttribute we don't know who is who because they all declare the same metadata.